Scientific Name

 Watering: This succulent does need regular watering but is very tolerant of drought conditions for short periods.
 Water deeply, but only when the soil is dry.
 Cut back on watering during the winter months.
 Do not let water stand in the rosettes.

 Fertilizing: A. 'Snow Drift' generally does not require fertilizer but may benefit from the extra nutrients.
-Feed with a fertilizer for succulents in spring and summer only.
-Be sure to follow the label directions.
+Feed with a fertilizer for succulents in spring and summer only, following the label directions.

 Propagation: Propagating A. 'Snow Drift' can be done using offsets from a mature plant.
 Remove the offsets from late spring to early summer.